-With more than 200 successful relocations under their belts, Clothilde and Gwen are experts in the administrative steps and documents necessary to quickly and easily obtain your SIN, your RAMQ card, and your driver’s license.
+With more than 500 successful relocations under their belts, Clothilde and her team are experts in the administrative steps and documents necessary to quickly and easily obtain your SIN, your RAMQ card, and your driver’s license.

 Don’t hesitate to contact us, we will give you specific and personalized advice, adapted to your situation.
 And for more comfort and peace of mind, we can even accompany you in person to help you handle these administrative tasks and offer you the most serene relocation experience possible!